13 Basic Things To Know About Disney World [2024 Edition]

 5. There are Lots of Names to Know

 That point above about Universal serves as a good reminder—you’ll never get off the ground planning your Disney World trip if you don’t know how to refer to things.
 People will not “just know what you’re talking about” if you don’t.
-I’m not trying to be pretentious and saying “AkTUalLY the name of this technically is...” because that level of detail isn’t necessary, but we do want to make sure you know the basic terminology.
+I’m not trying to be pretentious and say “AkTUalLY the name of this technically is...” because that level of detail isn’t necessary, but we do want to make sure you know the basic terminology.

 The entire resort is Walt Disney World Resort (or Walt Disney World or Disney World).
 “I'm going to Disney” isn’t helpful, as Disney operates resorts all over the world, including Disneyland and Walt Disney World in the United States.
 Also, “Disney World” refers to the entire resort, not a single park (more below).